vyshak-git/VSD-SoC-Design-Workshop/README.md

 ![Screenshot from 2024-05-07 17-52-28](https://github.com/vyshak-git/VSD-SoC-Design-Workshop/assets/84836428/0ff85b9b-e528-488b-ae66-bc799b9a10fb)

+After this we try some furthur replacing to try and reduce the slack as much as possible before proceeding to the next stage. <br>
 So this is how Static Timiing Analysis is performed using OpenSTA.

 ##### 6. Clock Tree Synthesis